Kerwood/Ubiquiti-Tools/README.md

 DiscoverUbiquiti.py
 =========================

-This is a Python script i wrote to discover Ubiquiti products.
+This is a Python script I wrote to discover Ubiquiti products.
 Since I've only been able to get my hands on a few devices, the device support list i rather short, see list below.

 What the script does, is fairly simple.
 It ping sweeps the LAN and checks the arp table for matching MAC addresses.
-It then trys to make a SSH connection to get the device model name, firmware version and controller inform address if any.
+It then try's to make a SSH connection to get the device model name, firmware version and controller inform address etc. etc.

-To make the SSH connection, you must specify the login credentials in the script.
+To make the SSH connection, you must specify the login credentials, either in the script or by arguments.
 For AP's, it is the specifyed site login.
 You will find it in "Settings -> Site" at the bottom, "Device Password".
 Put your curser in the password field to reveal it.
-And for other non-controlled devices, like the NanBeam, it is login to the actual device.
+And for other non-controlled devices, like the NanoBeam, it's the login to the actual device.

 My experience is that the ping sweep works better, if the computer you are using, is cabled to the network, instead of using WiFi.